claudio-walser/collective/README.rst

 https://www.thingiverse.com/thing:5230017

 All credits go to Mr. John Muldoon, I am so impressed with his design, I am dedicated to build it.
 Also a big shoutout to the people in the comments on thingiverse.
+They provide useful information, for example a link to a spring can be found there.
+So the link to the spring is originated from **Thomas Jahn** https://www.thingiverse.com/energetics/designs

 Intention
 #########